BIOGRAPHY OF WANG ZHENGNAN

 (As for Wang’s family background and fuller life story, this has already been written of by my father and so I will not presume to repeat it here.)
 [This statement indicates that for Huang Baijia’s “biography” of Wang to more properly be a biography, Huang Zongxi’s text must be studied alongside it, and is thus included below.]

 I alone was taught his art, but I abandoned his learning.
-As a result, this art has since become buried away in a big tomb.
+As a result, this art has since become like the Guangling Melody [a notoriously difficult zither tune from the end of the Eastern Han era that apparently no one has been able to do proper justice to ever since].
 This is unbearable to me, and so I have devoted myself to writing down as much of these details as I can in order that future generations of enthusiasts can obtain something of the art.
 But then again, Zhuge Liang wrote in detail the dimensions for his trojan-horse ox over a thousand years ago, but who makes use of them anymore?

 MEMORIAL INSCRIPTION FOR WANG ZHENGNAN (1669)